Arab American Institute

 Non-profit organization based in Washington, D.C.

-The Arab American Institute (AAI) is a non-profit membership organization that advocates for the interests of Arab-Americans.
+The Arab American Institute (AAI) is a non-profit organization that advocates for the interests of Arab-Americans.
 Founded in 1985 by James Zogby, the brother of pollster John Zogby, the organization is based in Washington, D.C.

 The organization seeks to increase the visibility of Arab-American involvement and candidates in the American political system.
-It issues "Action Alerts" to its members much like the Anti-Defamation League when issues of particular concern arise.
+It issues "Action Alerts" to its members when issues of particular concern arise.
 According to its website the organization develops policy initiatives much in the manner of a think tank and encourages its members to contact Members of Congress.

+The institute describes its focus through three main areas of work: strengthening democracy, protecting civil rights and civil liberties, and standing for international peace and human rights.

 Activities

 Arab-American Census

 The AAI has been designated by the United States Census Bureau as the only Census Information Center for compiling data on Arab-Americans.
-Limitations of the sampling methodology, combined with non-response by some, under-response (only two ethnic backgrounds are tabulated and reported), and reporting ancestry as race, results in higher under reporting among Arab Americans.
-While the 2000 Census accounted for some 1,250,000 persons who self-identify with an Arabic-speaking origin, AAI estimates (based on research done by the Zogby International polling and marketing firm) place the population at more than 3,500,000.
-They live in all 50 states—the top 11 by population are (in descending order):
+Limitations of the sampling methodology, combined with non-response by some, under-response (only two ethnic backgrounds are tabulated and reported), and reporting ancestry as race, result in higher underreporting among Arab Americans.
+While the 2020 Census counted about 2.8 million people who self-identify with an Arabic-speaking origin, AAI estimates place the population at more than 3.7 million.
+While Arab Americans live in all 50 states—the top 12 by population are (in descending order):